 Roger and his wife Gayle have a new cat named Fendi.

 Linda has a B.S. in Business from the University of Colorado, Boulder and an M.S. in Accounting from the University of Colorado, Denver.
 She is a CPA and retired in April 2019 from a position as Controller for At The Beach Tanning Superstore LLC in Englewood.
-Her career also has included information technology, fast food franchising, oil & gas, real estate, and manufacturing.
+Her career also has included information technology, franchising, oil & gas, real estate, and manufacturing.
 She is a member of the American Institute of Certified Public Accountants.
 She plans to spend more time volunteering at CCS in the near future.
 She may return to work part time in the spring of 2020, possibly in something other than accounting.

-She and her husband, Mark, live in Littleton with their cat Lilyana.
+She and her husband Mark live in Littleton with their cats Lilyana Bella and Douglas Tyler.
 Linda and Mark have been CCS patrons since adopting their cat Tyler from CCS in 2002 (gray and white cat on left).
 Milsybops and Lilyana are also pictured.
 Photographing cats is one of their favorite hobbies.
 Douglas was adopted from CCS in 2006 after Tyler and Milsybops went to Kitty Heaven.
 Lilyana and Douglas are also pictured together.